Ibru Organization: Origins

-The Ibru family are Urhobo people from Agbarha-Otor, near Ughelli in Delta State.
+The Ibru Family are Urhobo people from Agbara-Otor near Ughelli in Delta State.

-The family patriarch was Chief Peter Epete Ibru, a missionary who worked for much of his life in Yorubaland.

-His wife Janet Omotogor Ibru was the matriarch of Ibru dynasty, aged 98 years when she died on 15 March 2006.

-She was a trader, and was closely involved in the organization.
+The family patriarch was Chief Peter Epete Ibru.
+His wife, Janet Omotogor Ibru was the matriarch of the Ibru dynasty.
+She was closely involved in the organization.

 The founder of the firm was their son Michael Ibru.

 Michael gained a secondary education at Igbobi College, then worked for the United Africa Company from 1951 until 1956.
 That year, aged 24, he partnered with Jimmy Large, an Englishman, to form the Laibru general trading company, and also bought a share of Ace Jimonma, a construction firm.

 Expansion

 Starting in 1957, Ibru was a pioneer in distributing frozen fish in Nigeria.

 Although freshwater fishing was a major agricultural activity in Nigeria at the time, Ibru saw that this would change with economic development, opening a market for frozen fish.

 At first he ran into technical problems with supply and also met consumer resistance.
 Two joint ventures both failed.
 He then formed Ibru Sea Foods as the sole owner, importing the frozen fish and at first trading from the back of a truck.
 He expanded quickly, chartering his first fishing boat in 1963, and in 1965 founding a fishing company with three freezer trawlers as a joint venture with a Japanese firm.
 Despite setbacks, the fishing fleet had grown to as many as 25 trawlers in the 1970s, and Ibru had 200 transport vehicles.
 Ibru had also expanded into vehicle distribution and fruit growing.

 The organization continued to grow through acquisitions and joint ventures in diverse businesses including brewing, construction and petroleum distribution, with varying degrees of success.
 The company also acquired extensive holdings of real estate for agriculture and industrial activity.
 The recession of the early 1980s caused by falling oil prices, combined with import restrictions, forced contraction and a restructuring at the end of the 1980s.
 By this time, Michael's eldest son Olorogun Oskar Ibru had joined the boards of companies in the organization.